 MMC is a ministerial Public Juridic Person (MPJP), established as a Catholic Church Authority in Australia on Dec 3, 2021.
 MMC works with the Bishops, Religious Congregations and another 11 MPJPs to further the mission of the Church in Australia.
-There is further information about MMC on its website.
+There is further information about MMC on its website www.mercyministrycompanions.org.au